4rg0n/songs-of-syx-mod-example/doc/howto/access_game_code.md

 ### Extending

-The trick is to just put your classes into the same package:
+The trick is to just put your classes into the same package as the class with private access:

 ```java
 package settlement.job;